Digital Accessibility

 What is Bungee?

-It turns out, visual impairment is far more common than most think.
+Visual impairment is far more common than most realize.

 Clarke Reynolds, a blind artist, transforms letters into tactile code, allowing people to feel the structure of language.